agilogy/agilogy-blog/_drafts/pbt-shrinking-part2.md

 _Learn from the incredible shrinking man: A bug while playing with shrinking is much more dangerous!_{:.figcaption}

 The user provided shrink functions are... functions, indeed.
 And they are code.
 And code has bugs.
-But these are a insidious type of bugs, as they only show when you are already trying to understand and fix a failing test that may be as well a bug.
+But these are an insidious type of bugs, as they only show when you are already trying to understand and fix a failing test that may be as well a bug.
 Yikes!
 So, in your happy path, you won't be running your shrink functions (neither in production nor in tests).
 They will run only when you have some test failure.

 When I've found a bug in one of our shrink functions, it usually goes like this:

 1. I get a PBT test failure and the example causing the failure is complex but the shrinking function does not work, so I get another complex example.
 2. I groan.
-No, not now!
+Oh no!
+Not now!
 3. I try to get by without shrinking and try to understand the complex example that fails my test.
 4. If I do not despair:
     - 4.1.
 I fix whatever the test or the production code causing my original test failure